-Emily Munro is the Deputy Head and Strategic Anticipation Cluster Leader in the Emerging Security Challenges Programme (ESCP) at the GCSP.
+Emily Munro heads the work on strategic anticipation and contributes to research & policy advice at the Geneva Centre for Security Policy (GCSP).
 In this role Emily leads projects and contributes to courses, in particular in the area of strategic foresight and international security.
 She works with governments and organisations around the world to foster more forward-thinking approaches to peace and security.
 She is the series editor of the GCSP’s In Focus publication.
-She also has experience on initiatives seeking to foster dialogue on cybersecurity and arms proliferation.
-She is Course Director of the New Issues in Security Course (NISC), is a term facilitator and module responsible in the Leadership in International Security Course (LISC), and she directs an annual short course on strategic foresight.
+She also has experience on initiatives seeking to foster dialogue on emerging issues, in particular in Asia and the Middle East.
+She is a term facilitator and module responsible in the eight-month Leadership in International Security Course (LISC) and she directs annual short courses on strategic foresight.
 She was the Course Director of the two-month New Issues in Security Course from 2017 to 2019.

 Emily has been with the GCSP since 2003, in functions related to partnership development and governance issues, training and academic affairs, and courses and projects on peacebuilding and new issues in security.

 She has previous professional experience at the International Organization for Migration (Geneva), the Global Forum for Health Research (Geneva) and the Liu Institute for Global Issues at the University of British Columbia (Vancouver, BC, Canada).

 Emily Munro holds a master’s degree in International Relations from the Graduate Institute in Geneva and a bachelor’s degree in International Relations and Political Science from the University of British Columbia in Vancouver.
 Emily is a Canadian and Swiss citizen and she speaks English (native language) and French.

 - Security in a World without Nuclear Weapons: Visions and Challenges, (co-editor, with David Atwood), GCSP, Geneva, December 2013.